Divorce Arbitration Attorney in New Jersey

-Divorce Arbitration is an alternate dispute resolution process where an arbitrator is selected to decide the case.
+Divorce arbitration is an alternate dispute resolution process where an arbitrator is selected to decide the case.
 The case is heard in a private setting before the arbitrator.
 This setting is called an arbitration hearing and is scheduled at a time and place convenient to all parties.
 It is one of the many processes our lawyers guide our clients through to settle disputes between divorcing parties when couples have reached an impasse or stalemate in their divorce negotiations, or wish to resolve the issues without going to court.
-It is often a viable path for high-net worth cases, high-profile individuals, or cases that involve complex financial scenarios.
+It is often a viable path for high-net-worth cases, high-profile individuals, or cases that involve complex financial scenarios.
+If you’re considering arbitration, contact a dedicated New Jersey divorce arbitration lawyer from Lawrence Law today.

 What is divorce arbitration?